Skip to content

 Introduction

 Precompiled contracts in Ethereum are contracts that include complex cryptographic computations, but do not require the overhead of the EVM.
-There are nine precompiles that can be used within the EVM that handle specific common operations such as hashing and signature schemes.
+These precompiles can be used within the EVM to handle specific common operations such as hashing and signature schemes.

 These precompiles are natively available on Ethereum and, to maintain Ethereum compatibility, they are also available on Moonbeam.